 - ParentSquare: Your child's teacher and school principal regularly post updates in the app "Parentsquare".
 Contact Office Manager, Jillian Rice, to be added.

 - Facebook: Become a fan by searching for "US Grant Elementary School" or click on "School Information" on our school website.

-- Monthly School Newsletter: Traditional monthly newsletters are sent home with students at the beginning of each month.
+- Monthly School Newsletter: Traditional monthly newsletters are sent via ParentSquare each month or sent home with students.

 - Take Home Folder: Each student has a take-home folder with info for home and for work to do.
 Please check this daily.

 - Attend PTO Meetings: First Monday of every other month at 7:00pm in the library.
 Childcare is provided.
 See monthly calendar for dates.